jvink10/resume-website/README.md

 Features
 - Add Logo
-- Image carousel
-- Add dark mode with dark:
+- Completely change format for mobile/desktop size
 - Add email and message functionality on contact page
 - Add invoicing for clients

+Fix
 - Redo button size for mobile and desktop navigation

-Fix

 Task
-- Add sub folders

 Experiment
 - Consider changing colours to white, with blue as a highlight
-- Completely change format for mobile/desktop size
+- Image carousel
+- Add dark mode with dark: